Poyo-SSB/tetrio-bot-docs/Messages/server_ige.md

 # `ige` message (server)

 An in-game event.
-Currently only observed to carry information about sent garbage.
+Currently only observed to carry information about sent garbage and player death.

 ## Format